60dimension/IELTS-Vocabularies/Vocabulary04.md

 The decor is tasteful and restrained.

-He spilled a pot of coffee.
+He spilt a pot of coffee.

 Claire wished she'd primed Sarah beforehand.